A short story:

 When she finally made it down to the cafeteria she was hit with a wave of sound and activity so contrasting she lost her balance, grabbed the last newel and slid down to a sitting.
 The crowd she’d intended to escape imposed on her space once again.
-Nothing seemed real or made any sense anymore.
-After a few breaths of recovery, she ran outside and circled the large five story building, but saw no tower.
+Nothing seemed real or made sense anymore.
+After a few breaths of recovery, she ran outside and circled the large five-story building, but saw no tower.
 As confusing as the Escher stairs were, she tried to recount her steps.
 No, there had to be a tower.
 This led her to suddenly questioning everything, including the intent of her tower host.
-The only ill intent had been in her interpretation, right?
+The only ill intent had been in her own interpretation, right?

 She turned her head involuntarily at the holler of her classmates, among them her predatory dance partner as they crossed the field to get back to class.
 No, that reality was stranger than anything she was ready to face.
 She ran back into the main building and started to look for security cameras and found one.
 She looked straight into the camera, and knew she was looking straight into his eyes, and voiced a silent, “I’m coming back”.
-And then she turned and started the ascent back into Escher’s stair case once again.
+And then she turned and started the ascent back into Escher’s staircase.